-If we go to Revelation and analyse the

-outstanding characteristics of the remnant church, we find three distinctive marks of the people of God.
-Let us note the pertinent scriptures: "The dragon [Satan] was wroth with the woman [the true church], and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ."
-Revelation 12:17.
-"Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus."
-Chapter 14:12.
+If we go to Revelation and analyze the outstanding characteristics of the remnant church, we find three distinctive marks of the people of God.
+Let us note the pertinent scriptures: "The dragon [Satan] was wroth with the woman [the true church], and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ" (Rev. 12:17).
+"Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus" (chap.
+14:12).